About Sequoia Children’s Center Early Education School

 We believe in learning through play and in being responsive to the needs and interests of each child, at each stage of their development.
 We believe children are to be recognized as unique individuals, nutured and educated with love, respect and dignity.
 We believe the rich diversity of this community mirrors that of the larger community, with various cultures and family structures, and it is a strength worth celebrating.
 We encourage parents to be actively engaged in their child's learning.

 The National Association for the Education of Young Children (NAEYC) develops and promotes national standards which embody the latest research and best practices in early childhood education and development.
 The NAEYC has a vigorous accreditation process which requires ongoing program evaluations and improvements.
 While many care providers will say they follow NAEYC standards, only a relatively small percentage of childcares and preschools are actually accredited, which requires NAEYC validators visiting the facility and agreeing the standards are adhered to.
 As of June 2021 the NAEYC has once again validated our commitment to quality care and education by awarding us renewed accreditation.

 Over the recent decade, education experts have determined many school-readiness factors in children, which validate our philosophy.
-Most recently, the State of California delayed the entry age of kindergarten by three months; the Pre-K class now with older children, has been split into two formal classrooms, the Pre-K class, for those children who are 4 on or before September 1st, and an Early Pre-K classroom, "Woodpeckers", for older 3 year olds and young 4's.
-The curriculum for the Pre-K class, has become more robust in the areas of math and science, and both the Woodpeckers class as a preliminary step toward PreK, and the Eagles Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.
+Most recently, the State of California delayed the entry age of kindergarten by three months; the Pre-K class now with older children, has been split into two formal classrooms, the Pre-K class, for those children who are 4 on or before September 1st, and an Early Pre-K classroom, "Woodpeckers", for older 3's and young 4's.
+The curriculum for the Pre-K class has become more robust in the areas of math and science, and both the Woodpeckers class as a preliminary step toward PreK, and the Eagles Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.

 We are licensed through the California Department of Social Services for children between the ages of 2 months and 5 3/4 years old - or 5 years 9 months.
 (Licenses #410509027 and 410519042).